bradfrost/atomic-design/chapter-5.md

 Both outlooks are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.

 #### Design system makers
 Who updates the design system?
 Who approves changes?
 Who communicates with the users of the design system to make sure it's addressing their needs?
-Who gets to decide which patterns stay, go, or need tweaked?
+Who gets to decide which patterns stay, go, or need tweaking?

 The answers to these questions will very much depend on the size and setup of your organization.